hatari/hatari/tests/tosboot/readme.txt

 * ST, MegaST, STE, MegaSTE, TT and Falcon machine types

-  EmuTOS 512k is tested for all the machine types.
-EmuTOS 256k and TOS v2.x are tested with all machine types except TT / Falcon.
+  - EmuTOS 512k & 1024k are tested for all the machine types
+  - EmuTOS 256k & TOS v2.x are tested with all machine types,
+    except TT / Falcon
-  Rest of TOSes are tested only with a single machine type.
+  - Rest of TOSes are tested only with a single machine type

 * TV, VGA, RGB and monochrome monitors and 1, 2 & 4 plane VDI modes